Blosc/c-blosc2/README.rst

 C-Blosc2 can either fetch pinned upstream codec releases via CMake ``FetchContent`` or use codec libraries already installed on the system.
 The top-level switch is ``BLOSC_DEPENDENCY_MODE``:

 ``BUNDLED``
   Default.
 Fetch and build the bundled dependency versions.
 This preserves the traditional self-contained C-Blosc2 build behavior.
+Bundled dependencies are private: their headers and libraries are not installed separately, and static builds fold them into ``libblosc2.a``.

 ``EXTERNAL``
   Require system packages for mandatory dependencies and fail with a clear error if they are missing.
 This is the recommended mode for distro packagers that must avoid bundled third-party code::